 On the Drive

-On your drive from Scourie, you’ll first pass the Kylesku Hotel, with a great beer garden and views of the bridge.
+On your drive from Scourie to Lochinver, you’ll first pass the Kylesku Hotel, with a great beer garden and views of the bridge.
 Next up is nearby Rock Stop Café and Exhibition Centre, with a virtual exhibition about the local area and very reasonable prices.
 Assynt Aromas Candle Shop & the Secret Tea Garden is another good excuse to stop.

 There are plenty of options in Lochinver, and it feels actually feels like a place where people live – in comparison with many other Highland towns.
 First of all, we were really excited to try some of Scotland’s best pies in the Lochinver Larder.
 But it was closed – for some reason, it shuts at 6pm.
 We don’t know why either.